In-patient luxury rehab center in Thailand

 6. Reduced enjoyment from good stimuli (anhedonia)

 Anhedonia is the inability to feel pleasure in pleasurable situations or circumstances.
-According to Healthline, there are two types of anhedonia.
+According to an article written by Jennifer Purdie last updated in May 2023 by Healthline, there are two types of anhedonia.
 They are social and physical.

 Social anhedonia is a complete lack of interest in all kinds of interpersonal relationships.
-People also experience a lack of pleasure in social situations.
-On the other hand, physical anhedonia is the inability to feel tactile pleasure such as sexual intercourse, touching, eating, or movement.
+People find it difficult to enjoy themselves in social settings.
+Physical anhedonia, on the other hand, is the incapacity to experience tactile pleasure from activities like eating, moving, having sex, or touching.

 One of the most pronounced physical effects of anhedonia is loss of libido and impaired sexual function or performance.
 Behavioral effects include social isolation, losing interest in hobbies, and problems with friends or family due to a lack of motivation to make an effort and enjoy certain activities.